-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgment was that overall performance materiality (i.e. our tolerance for misstatement in an individual account or balance) for the Company should be 75% (2015: 50%) of planning materiality, being £2.8m (2015: £2.6m).
-We have set performance materiality at this percentage due to our past experience of the audit that indicates a lower risk of misstatements, both corrected and uncorrected and last year 50% threshold was used as it was our first year of audit.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality (i.e. our tolerance for misstatement in an individual account or balance) was 75% (2016: 75%) of our planning materiality, namely £3.4 million (2016: £2.8 million).
+We have set performance materiality at this percentage due to our past experience of the audit that indicates a lower risk of misstatements, both corrected and uncorrected.